Kytabyte/rl-playground/README.md

 ## Structure

-`games` contains the code for playing the game
+[`games`](https://github.com/Kytabyte/rl-playground/tree/master/games) contains the logic for playing a game

 `envs` contains the environment of each game, where an agent can get observation, reward, and take actions through API in this folder